simonedelpopolo/koorie/README.md

   - --cluster[-c]=4 -> It forks the process on 4 CPUs.
   - --cluster[-c] -> It forks processes for the half of the available CPUs
   - --cluster[-c]=foo -> process exits with errors.
+  - --cluster[-c]=full -> It forks processes for all the available CPUs
   - Default set to half of the available CPUs.

 ___

 - ##### --library[-lb]
+  - ⚠ work in progress to differentiate frameworks
   - --library[-lb]=react -> It tells to Koorie to expect a React application.
 Koorie will look for an index.html file under the `public` directory.
   - --library[-lb]=4789 -> process exits with errors.
 ___

 - ##### --logger[-l]

-  - --logger[-l]=quiet:true:write:logger.log -> it will silence the Object [ koorie.logger ], and it will save the log to a file named logger.log in the root directory of the project.
+  - --logger[-l]='options(quiet:true:write:logger.log)' -> it will silence the Object [ koorie.logger ], and it will save the log to a file named logger.log in the root directory of the project.
   - Defaults set to `quiet=false` `write=null`

 ___